rossw01/chip8-emu/README.md

 This project emulates the functionality of the Chip8 using C++.
 Graphics and inputs are handled using SDL2.

 From [Wikipedia](https://en.wikipedia.org/wiki/CHIP-8): CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker on his 1802 microprocessor.
 It was initially used on the COSMAC VIP and Telmac 1800, which were 8-bit microcomputers made in the mid-1970s.

 ## Requirements

 - [SDL2](https://github.com/libsdl-org/SDL/releases/latest)

 ## Installation

-#### Build from source
+### Build from source

 - Clone the repo `git clone https://github.com/rossw01/chip8-emu.git`
 - Create build directory and cd into it `cd chip8-emu && mkdir build && cd build`
-  - Build and run `cmake .. && make && ./chip8-emu 10 3 0 ../roms/{ROMNAME}`
+- Build and run `cmake .. && make && chip8-emu /path/to/rom`

 ## Usage
-`Usage: ./chip8-emu <scale> <delay> <headless> <rom_path>`

-- `(int) scale` determines the sprite scale.
-- `(int) delay` determines the time between screen refreshes (lower = faster game speed).
-- `(bool) headless` determines whether the SDL2 functionality is initialised.
-- `(str) rom_path` determines the location of the ROM to be loaded.
+- `chip8-emu <ROM_PATH> [options]` launches the emulator.
+- `chip8-emu --help` outputs a list of all arguments you can use.

 <br />
 <p align="center">